wesabe/grendel/README.md

 It's recommended that your properties file be stored so that only the system user running the Grendel server can access it.

+Once you have the properties file in place, create a database and a database user for Grendel.
+Create the tables Grendel needs by generating a migration script (see _How To Run It_, below) and running it.
+For instance:

+    java -jar target/grendel-${VERSION}.jar schema --migration -c grendel.properties > setup-grendel.sql
+    mysql -u grendel -p grendel < setup-grendel.sql

 How To Run It